All Products

 Addon alicloud-monitor-controller, version **** installed.

-The console automatically checks whether the alerting configuration meets the requirements and guides you to activate, install, or update alicloud-monitor-controller.
+The console automatically checks whether the alerting configuration meets the requirements and then guides you to activate, install, or upgrade the component.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
+2. On the Clusters page, find the cluster you want and click its name.
 In the left-side pane, choose Operations > Alerts.

 4. After the installation and upgrade are complete, configure alerts on the Alert Configuration page.